Wholesaling real estate has been a significant investment strategy for years, and its relevance will grow in 2024.

 Here’s a video showing one method for how to do this…

-If you’re starting out as a wholesaler, do this…
+If you’re starting as a real estate wholesaler, do this…

 - Walk The Property & Take Pictures — You’ll always want to do this.
 Visit the property and take many pictures of any damage you find.
 The more thorough you are, the better.

 - Get a Professional Inspection — I highly recommend doing this if you want to play it safe.
-Professional inspectors are good at finding damage and will be able to find anything you may have missed.
+Professional inspectors are good at finding damage and can find anything you may have missed.